 Recall a distressing event in your life.
 Can you still feel the anxiety, the fear and confusion in an intense way?
-Have events of long ago impacted your self-esteem and your relationships?
-If your answer is “yes,” then your brain may have stored that emotional input as unprocessed “frozen” fragments instead of as integrated and resolved memories.
-EMDR therapy can help you resolve those “fragments” so that resulting mood disorders and/or negative behaviour patterns can be overcome.
+Have past events impacted your self-esteem and your relationships?
+If your answer is “yes,” then your brain has stored that emotional input as unprocessed “frozen” fragments instead of as integrated and resolved memories.

 EMDR is not a treatment for biological/neurological issues such as bipolar disease or attention deficit disorder.
 However, EMDR can be used to lessen the negative self-esteem such conditions often foster.

 Individuals who have experienced a great deal of early life neglect, rejection, or trauma may find that EMDR is not as helpful as they wish.
-In those instances the Developmental Needs Meeting Strategy (DNMS) may be helpful.
-Couples In Step therapist Irene Oudyk-Suk is able to work with you through the DNMS.
-You can learn more about the DNMS from the DNMS Institute web site.
+The Developmental Needs Meeting Strategy (DNMS) may be a helpful approach.

 Here is how the DNMS Institute describes the DNMS: